 In addition to these, you will have to show some certificates to prove your identity.
 You can use Alberta’s proof of residency or citizenship for this purpose.
-As mentioned above, you will have to pass a vision test as well.
+As mentioned above, you will also have to pass a vision test.
 Once you pass the knowledge and vision test, you can get a class 7 license.
 The cost for this license is $84.45.
-Apart from that, you will have to pay $17.60 to write the test.
+You will also have to pay $17.60 to write the test.

 Do I Need Any Additional Preparation?

-No, if you have thoroughly covered the class 7 handbook, you do not need to look for any other resources.
+No, if you have thoroughly covered the class 7 handbook, you do not need to look for other resources.
 The book has everything that will come in the knowledge test.
 Therefore, if you read this handbook only, you can pass the official test.
 However, you can hone your skills with practice tests.
 The practice tests will have the same format and question types.
-If you take many practice tests, you can write most of the correct answers.
+You can write most of the correct answers if you take many practice tests.

 Tips to Pass the Knowledge Test